FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 During the weeks leading up to the competition FSOnline will host multiple testing moments where the autonomous computers will be connected to the simulator and drive a few test laps.

-More informatoin about the procedure will be added later.
+More information about the procedure will be added later.